jrpool/jsonresume-theme-a11y/README.md

 You can decide what root-level sections appear in your output file, and in what order.

 The root-level properties in your source file, unless they are hidden or omitted, represent sections of your résumé.
 To decide which sections to include, and what order they will appear in, include an `order` property at the root level of your source file.
 Make its value an object with 2 properties: `format` and `data`.
-The value of `format` should be `hide`, and the value of `data` should be an array of strings.
-Each string should be one of the root-level property names. **Only** those properties will be rendered, and they will appear in the same order as their names appear in the `order.data` array, **not** in the order of the properties in the source file.
+The value of `format` is `hide`, and the value of `data` is an array of strings.
+Each string is one of the root-level property names. **Only** those properties will be rendered, and they will appear in the same order as their names appear in the `order.data` array, **not** in the order of the properties in the source file.

 An example of an `order` property that might appear in the root-level object is: